End of story for the 'Kingsman' franchise? "The King's Man" Heads For A Bad Opening Weekend

 End of story for the ‘Kingsman’ franchise?
 “The King’s Man” Heads For A Bad Opening Weekend

-No time to die showed that the box office is still alive and well (with a profit of $ 756 million at the global box office.
+No Time to Die has shown that the box office is still alive and well (with a profit of $ 756 million at the global box office.
 But a similar film does not appear to succeed.

-Box Office Pro announced today that The king’s man doesn’t seem to be having a good box office debut.
+Box Office Pro today announced that The King’s Man does not appear to be making a strong box office debut.
 The film is heading for $ 10-15 million in the US, ending up at a total of between $ 35-55 million.

 Painful performance

 It’s hard to say why the film follows so poorly.
-But maybe that’s because the movie has to compete with Spider-Man: No Path Home to Matrix resurrections.
+But maybe that’s because the film has to compete with Spider-Man: No Way Home and The Matrix Resurrections.
 These are two films that target roughly the same demographic.

 Incidentally, would be The king’s man could do even better on the Disney + streaming service.
 Apparently, the film will debut there 45 days after its theatrical release.
 Maybe the franchise will do very well there.